Small Area Labour Markets

-Jobs and Skills Australia produces quarterly Small Area Labour Markets (SALM) estimates of unemployment and the unemployment rate.
-The data are available for Statistical Area Level 2s (SA2s) and Local Government Areas (LGAs) - for more information on SA2s and LGAs please read the geography section of the SALM methodology.
+Small Area Labour Markets (SALM) contains data for Statistical Area Level 2s (SA2s) and Local Government Areas (LGAs) - for more information on SA2s and LGAs please read the geography section of the SALM methodology.

 SALM estimates are synthetic so particular care should be taken when interpreting the data.
 We recommend users read the SALM methodology, and the guidance on this page, before examining the data.